 Of course, versatility and ease of use generally don’t go together.
 Professional video cameras aren’t as simple to use as a webcam.
 If you don’t already have experience with them, you may face a learning curve.

 This option requires a “capture device” to facilitate using the camera for live streaming.
 A capture device is either installed inside a desktop computer or connected via USB.
 It converts the video signal from your cameras into a form that can be used for live streaming.
 It’s also important to ensure that your capture card will work with your camera’s input.
 Check the particulars of the card and accompanying software before buying.

 Aside from this, the only downside to professional-grade cameras is the cost.
-A good quality HDMI camera will run you at least $600 – $700, while the price for a top of the line HD-SDI camera runs into the thousands.
+A good quality HDMI camera will run you close to $1000, while the price for a top-of-the-line HD-SDI camera runs into the several thousand dollars range.